 Automating alert triage can take manual work out of the equation, freeing up your team’s time to focus on deeper forensics and analysis, response and remediation, and alerts that actually indicate a problem.
-With security orchestration and automation, you can streamline alert detection, investigation, data enrichment, and response with little to no human intervention.
+With security orchestration and automation (SOAR), you can streamline alert detection, investigation, data enrichment, and response with little to no human intervention.
 This will both minimize alert fatigue and lead to a faster time-to-response.

 2. Get Your Security Processes In Order